 - ½ teaspoon salt

 - Mix onions and parsley in a bowl.

 - Add extra virgin olive oil, lemon juice, red wine vinegar, sumac, salt, and sugar to the bowl.

 - Massage well using your hands.
-Massaging the onions with the other ingredients makes the absorption better and the resulting onion salad is very flavourful.
+Massaging the onions with the other ingredients makes the absorption better, and the resulting onion salad is very flavorful.

 - Refrigerate the onions for at least one hour before serving to bring the flavors together.